You pushed your website live and started driving traffic to key landing pages.

 The other signup option is located in two places on the page.
 At the top of the page we see a button labeled “Get Started” which links down to the form at bottom of the page, seen in the second image.

 This is a great way to keep the visitor on the page and still encourage the conversion.
 This form looks much like the one provided inside the freelancer profile aside from the language used.
 This time, we get a broader CTA encouraging the visitor to “Sign up for free project quotes.”
-Using keywords like "Free" or phrases like "No credit card required" are good ways to increase conversion rates on your landing pages.
+Using keywords like "Free" or phrases like "No credit card required" are good ways to increase conversion rates when creating landing pages.

 What does this message do?
 It removes the stressful idea of searching a freelance database, providing a bunch of project information or any risk in signing up for a subscription.
-We’re just getting free quotes.Conclusion
+We’re just getting free quotes.

 We hope you have some strategies to take into your conversion rate optimization.
 Though each of these three top brands goes about things in a different way, much remains the same.
-They offer a clean design with plenty of space for copy to breathe, clear CTAs, and forms with a compelling offer.
+They offer clean design inspiration with plenty of space for copy to breathe, clear CTAs, and forms with a compelling offer.

 As you head into optimizing your own pages, don’t get overwhelmed by the potential changes you could make.
-Do one thing at a time and before you know it, you’ll have a high-converting, revenue-generating machine.